NATURE OF OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Principles of Consolidation

-The consolidated financial statements include the accounts of BMTM and its wholly owned subsidiaries, Bright Mountain LLC, The Bright Insurance Agency, LLC and Bright Watches, LLC.
+The interim unaudited condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 All significant intercompany transactions and balances have been eliminated in consolidation.

 Use of Estimates